Updated: June 26, 2022

-I’ve always been fascinated with silkscreen printing when I was a kid.
+I’ve always been fascinated with silkscreen printing since I was a kid.
 And maybe that was the reason why I eventually got myself into the t-shirt printing business.

 It’s not a big operation.
 And I mainly cater to special consignment orders from novelty stores and student organizations.
 But the income has been enough to give me satisfactory income.

 Today, I’m sharing with you some quick tips on how to start your own t-shirt printing business.
-It’s not as comprehensive as I want it to be, but it’s enough to get you have an idea what you need to do.
+It’s not as comprehensive as I want it to be, but it’s enough to give you an idea of what you need to do.

 Step 1: Decide the method of printing you will use.